 The specific charges you will face depend on whether you are being charged in a state or federal court and what, exactly, you have been accused of doing.
 Mail fraud, wire fraud, securities fraud, healthcare fraud, welfare fraud, mortgage and real estate fraud are all specific fraud-charges under the law.
-If there is not an actual law against the type of fraud you committed though, you will likely instead be charged with using a fake ID, forgery, theft, embezzlement or other crime that covers the specific activities you did.
+If there is not an actual law against the type of scheme you have been accused of performing though, you will likely instead be charged with using a fake ID, forgery, theft, embezzlement or other crime that covers the specific activities you did.
 Additionally, you may be charged with related crimes such as money laundering or conspiracy to commit fraud.
 If you didn’t technically commit the fraudulent activity yourself, but helped someone plan or execute a fraud, you could also be charged with aiding and abetting.

 In some cases, you may face an individual charge for each time you broke the law.
-In these cases, it may be advisable to work with your Vista fraud lawyer to see if you can negotiate a plea bargain to minimize the charges you will face.
+In these cases, it may be advisable to work with your Vista fraud crimes lawyer to see if you can negotiate a plea bargain to minimize the charges you will face.

-Potential Penalties for Fraud
+Potential Criminal Penalties

-How a Vista Fraud Lawyer Can Help
+How a Vista Fraud Attorney Can Help

-An experienced Vista fraud lawyer like Peter M. Liss may be able to help you avoid prosecution or a prison sentence by negotiating directly with the victim of the crime.
+This is why you should never attempt to speak to investigators without an attorney present.
+Remember that anything you say can be used against you and it is easy to incriminate yourself in these cases by trying to defend yourself.
+An experienced lawyer may be able to help you avoid prosecution or a prison sentence by negotiating directly with the victim of the crime.
 If you are under investigation for fraud or have already been accused, it is critical you hire a skilled white collar lawyer immediately.